krishaamer/green-filter-research/research/literature/ai.md

 -   Costa & Silva (2022) “Interaction Design for AI Systems”

--   “How AI is changing ‘interactions’”

 -   Stone Skipper (2022) sketches a vision of “\[AI\] blend into our lives in a form of apps and services”.

--   Dot Go makes the camera the interaction device: https://dot-go.app/
+-   Dot Go (2023) makes the camera the interaction device for people with vision impairment

 -   Battistoni et al. (2023) creates a “Workshop with Young HCI Designers”.